Columbia Student Enterprises (CSE)

 in the business and management sphere dates far back, having interned at

 'Atlant-M Holding' and closely followed her father's career.
 Her leadership and

 managerial experiences, as well as enthusiasm in applying her experiences to

 the Columbia Bartending Agency and the wider world, made her a perfect

 candidate for the role of the Managing Director for the 2013-2014 term.

-The deadline for Inside New York and Columbia Bartending Agency & School of Mixology Managing Director positions is January 26, 2014.
-Apply Now!
 In addition to management positions, there are over 200 part-time positions available within the enterprises such as bartending, tutoring, translating, blogging, writing, and advertising/sales.
 Interested students should check LionSHARE for any current postings or contact the current Managing Directors about the numerous part-time opportunities available (contact information below).